-On May 24, 2019 an accomplished team of academics, graduate students, fine artists, authors, and journalists will embark on a 90 day, 1000 mile traverse of the Colorado River Basin.
+On May 24, 2019 a team of academics, graduate students, artists, authors, and journalists will embark on a 90 day, 1000 mile traverse of the Colorado River Basin.

 On May 24th, 1869, the ten men of the Colorado River Exploring Expedition stood at the banks of the Green River in Wyoming prepared to enter into a region of the United States known only as “unexplored territory.”
 The expedition was to enter into the “Great Unknown,” take scientific measurements, chart the region, and effectively complete our nation’s maps.
 To John Wesley Powell, unexplored territory was unacceptable and unknowns were opportunities for greater understanding.
 Powell and his crew traveled over 900 miles from Green River, Wyoming to the mouth of the Virgin River, in present day Lake Mead, through a wild, largely uninhabited system of river canyons.
 The West was a new and final frontier, ripe for development and lacking only a system for the manipulation of the Colorado River’s water, a subject Powell addressed in his “Report on the Lands of the Arid Region of the United States”.
 By erasing empty space and, in turn, leaving only defined place, Powell’s journey fueled a western migration that continues today.